DeepDuke/MOE-Dataset/README.md

 ## Issues

-If you have any question about this dataset, please feel free to open a issue for discussion.
+If you have any question about this dataset, please feel free to open an issue for discussion.
 TKS!

 ## Acknowledgement